semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 - a text message specifying what user should set up;
 - an additional button.

-> 💡 We recommend always to show the button in this state.
+> We recommend to show the button in this state.

 | Wide widget                                 | Medium widget                                     | Text                                                                                                                                              |
 | ------------------------------------------- | ------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |